-Instructions to the campus community will be disseminated via supervisors, email and the ConnectEd system.
+Instructions to the campus community will be disseminated via supervisors, email and the Emergency Communication System.

 Hurricane “Watch” Status:

 When the National Hurricane Center issues a hurricane "watch" it means that hurricane force winds may threaten the watch area within 48–72 hours.

 - Facilities Management should ensure that emergency generators are operational.

 - The Facilities Management Storeroom should inventory emergency supplies and procure additional items as needed.

 If a hurricane “warning" is issued for our area, the Vice President for Administration, in consultation with the Director of Facilities Management, will make the determination as to whether the College will be closed.
 If necessary, the President will be consulted.
 If so, classes will be canceled and offices closed until the danger is over.

 Hurricane “Warning” Status:

 A hurricane "warning" means hurricane conditions are likely within 24 hours.
 Often, the warnings are issued with only 18 to 20 hours of warning.
 When a "warning" is issued, all departments should finalize storm preparations.
 This includes securing any sensitive records and equipment, and taking all precautions to minimize potential damage.
-If the college is closed, information will be announced via voicemail, the college "Weather Hotline" and "Connect-Ed" system.
+If the college is closed, information will be announced via voice mail, the college "Weather Hotline" and Emergency Communication System.